wp-plugins/cleanprint-lt/readme.txt

 2. On the navigation on the left hand side, click 'Plugins', then 'Add New' from the menu.
 3. Enable the CleanPrint plugin.
 4. Visit the CleanPrint Settings page, select the appropriate options and click "Save Changes".
+5. To remove ads from CleanPrint go to http://www.formatdynamics.com/diypub-adfree/ and sign up.

 <h4>Using Your Own Buttons</h4>